chaofan85/eQuery/README.md

-# Daily Widget feat. with eQuery
+# Desktop Widget feat. with eQuery

 [DEMO](http://www.chaofan.live/eQuery/)

-Daily Widget is a web application which allows user to create todo list, check weather and update other daily schedules.
+Desktop Widget is a web application which allows user to create todo list, check weather and update other daily schedules.

 eQuery is a JavaScript library for traversing and manipulating the DOM on the webpage, handling events and making AJAX requests.
 It is written in vanilla Javascript.